What are Abandoned Calls?

 Call Abandon Rates

-Call abandonment rate is the percentage measure of customers who terminate their calls before it is answered.
-This metric is closely tied to your Service Level KPI and Customer Satisfaction metrics.
+Call abandonment rate is the measure of the percentage of customers who terminate their calls before it is answered.
+This metric closely relates to Customer Satisfaction metrics and Service Level KPI

 Looking into these abandoned rates can help you to identify patterns in your call center that you can fix through staffing or technical solutions.

-Call Abandon rate is termed as a lost call.
+Call Abandon rate is also called a lost call.
 Lost calls include missed calls, abandoned calls and dropped calls.
 Missed calls are those which are not even picked up by the ACD due to agents being completely occupied.
 Dropped calls are calls which are disconnected by the centre due to some technical/network issues.

-The call abandon rate is formulated by the following formula ; –
+The call abandon rate is calculated by the following formula ; –

 Call Abandon Rate (%) = No. of calls offered – No.of calls handled X 100/No. of calls offered